-Individuals who are team oriented are essential to any workplace.
-They tend to be more engaged, productive, and have higher morale than those who are not.
-They help keep teams together, drive teamwork, and invigorate the workplace.
-They also help improve the overall workplace culture, which has numerous benefits as well.
-But what’s team oriented actually mean?
+Team-oriented employees are essential to any workplace.
+They’re often more engaged, productive, and may have higher morale than those who aren’t.
+These team players help keep teams together, drive teamwork, and invigorate the workplace.

-In this blog, we’re going to focus on what it means to be team oriented.
-We’ll look at characteristics of team oriented individuals, the benefits of a team oriented culture, how to build a team oriented environment, and some tips to help foster it.
+In this article, we’ll explore what it means to be team-oriented.
+We’ll examine common characteristics of team-focused individuals, the benefits of a team-oriented culture, how to build a team-oriented environment, and some tips to help foster it.

-First, let’s start by looking at some of the basics, beginning with the team oriented definition.
-A simple definition of team oriented is, “working within a team and putting your focus on the well-being of the team.”
-What’s that mean in the real world though?
+Let’s start by looking at some basics, beginning with the team-oriented definition.
+A simple definition of team-oriented is “working within a team and focusing on the team’s well-being.”

-A team player however would handle that situation differently.
-Instead of letting their emotions get the better of them, they would do their best to make it work.
-They might try to focus on the actual work, come to a compromise of sorts, and figure out how they can work together to accomplish their goals as a team despite any disagreements.
-That’s just one example, but team oriented individuals ultimately put the team and its well-being first.
+You might try to focus on the actual work, come to a compromise, and figure out how you can work together to accomplish your goals as a team despite any disagreements.
+This is just one example, but at the end of the day, team-oriented individuals ultimately put the team and its well-being first.

 team oriented

-With the “what” out of the why, let’s spend some time looking at the “why.”
-There are many benefits of having a team oriented culture, and understanding those benefits will make it easier for you to create the culture you want.
-So we’re going to cover some of the key benefits of a team oriented culture.
+Now, let’s look at why team-oriented characteristics are so highly valued.
+There are many benefits of having a team-oriented culture and understanding those benefits will make it easier for you to create the culture you want.

 With a positive culture, employees feel better.
 They’re less burnt out, less stressed, more engaged, energized, and productive.
 At the end of the day, a positive culture means happier employees and better work, which is a big benefit for any business.

-Now, the next question is “how do you build a team oriented environment?”
-Though it is a simple question, there are a lot of different aspects to cover.
-So let’s look at the basics of creating a team oriented environment.
+Next, the question is, “How do you build a team-oriented environment?”
+Though it’s a simple question, there are a lot of different aspects to cover.
+So, let’s look at the basics of creating a teamwork-oriented environment.

-As with many things in the workplace, it starts at the top.
-Leaders first and foremost need to show employees what being team oriented really means.
-People follow by example, and they won’t be team oriented if their leaders aren’t.
-That means leaders need to first become team oriented.
+First and foremost, leaders need to show employees what being team-oriented really means.
+People follow by example, and they won’t be team-oriented if their leaders aren’t.
+That means leaders need to prioritize a teamwork focus in their own behavior.

-Team oriented leaders also need to know their teams well.
+Team-oriented leaders also need to know their teams well.
 Everyone has strengths and weaknesses.
-Good leaders know those well, and they use that knowledge to make decisions that benefit the team and its wellbeing.
+Good leaders know those well, and they use that knowledge to make decisions that benefit the team and its well-being.
+Above all else, be open-minded and trust your team when you talk to them.

 administrative professionals day